Brush your teeth with fluoride toothpaste twice a day for about 2 minutes to help keep your teeth and mouth healthy.

 Never use toothpicks to remove trapped food from between your teeth as you may damage your gums, which could lead to an infection.

-Read more about interdental brushes.
+Read more about why you should use interdental brushes.